joshua-decoder/joshua/README.txt

 Joshua's MERT module, called Z-MERT, can be used by launching the driver program (ZMERT.java), which expects a config file as its main argument.
-This config file can be used to specify any subset of MERT's 20-some parameters.
+This config file can be used to specify any subset of Z-MERT's 20-some parameters.
 For a full list of those parameters, and their default values, run ZMERT with a single -h argument as follows (assuming you're in the trunk folder):